wcushen/camel-cda-fhir-converter/README.md

 1. **CDA XML Input**: The CDA XML data is provided as input.
 2. **Apache Camel Route**: The Camel route processes the CDA data using a processor that converts it into FHIR format.
-3. **FHIR Output**: The transformed FHIR data is made available at the specified Camel endpoint ([http://localhost:8080/camel](http://localhost:8080/camel)).
+3. **FHIR Output**: The transformed FHIR data is made available at the specified FHIR endpoint (in this instance, under the Patient resource).

 ## Targeted FHIR Server

-The transformed FHIR data is sent to a FHIR server running on OpenShift, deployed as part of a separate, standalone deployment.
+The transformed FHIR data is sent to a FHIR server.
+In our experiments, this has been running on OpenShift, deployed as part of a separate, standalone deployment that can be found [here](https://github.com/yohanswanepoel/hapi-fhir-jpaserver-starter/blob/master/k8s/app.yml).

 ## Viewing the Result

 After sending the CDA data to the `direct:cdaToFhir` endpoint, check the final result.
-A screenshot of the final output is provided in the repository.

 Output shown below.